 If you are defending yourself, another person, or your property from injury or harm you are permitted to use reasonable force.
 The statute defining battery specifically excludes physical touchings that are exercised with legal justification.
 When asserting these defenses, you are essentially admitting to the battery, but providing a legal justification for your actions.

-Contact a Seasoned Chicago Battery Attorney
+Contact a Chicago Battery Attorney Today

-If you have been charged with the crime of battery you should contact an experienced attorney as soon as you can to learn about your legal rights.
+If you have been charged with the crime of battery you should contact an experienced Chicago battery attorney as soon as you can to learn about your legal rights.
 At Kostopoulos Law Group, LLC, our attorneys are dedicated to providing clients with the best legal representation in Chicago.
 We have a history of successfully fighting for our clients’ rights, often securing reduced sentences or having improper charges dismissed.
-Enlisting the assistance of an attorney who understands the nuances of Illinois criminal law could be the difference between probation and serious jail time.
+Enlisting the assistance of an attorney who understands the nuances of criminal law could be the difference between probation and serious jail time.

 Contact our attorneys today to learn about what legal defenses you may be able to use to fight the battery charges that have been filed against you.
 If convicted, the battery will stay with you for years to come.
 Calling the lawyers at the Kostopoulos Law Group, LLC is a great first step to limiting the damage impending battery charges may cause.
 When you call we will review the details of your case, explain your legal rights, and develop a legal strategy to fight the battery charges against you.